zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-managed-server/README.md

 * Use the WebLogic lifecycle bash scripts to automate the application deployment.
+    * `before-first-startup.sh`: executed once, before the first startup of the WebLogic Managed server
     * `before-startup.sh`: executed before each startup of the WebLogic Managed server

 ## 3) Build